-Lloyd Frost is a Canadian singer-songwriter, acclaimed filmmaker, photographer and writer.
+Lloyd Frost is a Canadian singer-songwriter, acclaimed filmmaker, travel writer/photographer and psychiatrist.
 Social Commentary with a Groove is a recurring theme in his works.
 He also sings about real life ('In Everyone's Eyes', 'Santa Clara Town'), real people ('John Lennon's in the Rain'), birds ('Do You Hear the Nightingales'), a Goth Bar and more in his eclectic, quirky songs.
 His debut CD is The Sun Is Rising & Other True Stories.
 His second CD will be released in 2020.

 Lloyd’s short films are are a blend of music video and documentary, shot on location.
 Topics include life in the Castros’ Cuba and living with terrorism attacks.
 His first two films have received awards in several categories...art film, music video, activist video and original song.
 Lloyd is now editing his next film, a narrative about life in a divided Berlin that features his songs, including the title song Berlin Waltz.